 With very elastic pizza dough, you need to stretch out your dough with exaggerated intent.
 It will take twice the amount of stretch to loosen up the extremely springy dough.

-Once you have a good grasp of the situation, the stretchy dough will be easier to handle.
-This method also depends on how dusted your hands are to keep the stickiness level to a minimum.
+Once you grasp the situation well, the stretchy dough will be easier to handle.
+This method also depends on how dusted your hands are to keep the stickiness level minimum.

-Water will indirectly affect the pizza crust texture because the texture is related to the fermentation process, and of course, water is just a part of this process.
+Water will indirectly affect the pizza crust texture because the texture is related to the fermentation process, and water is just a part of this process.